tigorlazuardi/maleo/docs/quick-start/zap-discord.md

 **_Setup is best done in the earliest possible in your code_**. `maleo.SetGlobal` does not support `Mutex` and may cause unexpected result when called in concurrent manner.

-After you setup Maleo, you can use it anywhere in your code.
+After you finish setup Maleo, you can use it anywhere in your code.

 ```go title="Use"
 func foo() {